Cosmological $\alpha'$-corrections from the functional renormalization group: T-duality, functional RG flows and string cosmology

 Let us now briefly comment on some potential implications of our findings.
 Specifically, we discuss quantum-corrected cosmological solutions to the field equations for the dilaton and the scale factor stemming from the quantum effective action in~Eq.~\eqref{eq:string-frame_IR_EA}.

-To begin with, let us observe that T-duality implies that $\alpha'$ corrections only involve powers of first derivatives, and thus yield second-order equations of motion, avoiding Ostrogradsky-like instabilities.
+To begin with, let us observe that T-duality implies that $\alpha'$-corrections only involve powers of first derivatives, and thus yield second-order equations of motion, avoiding Ostrogradsky-like instabilities.
 Moreover, let us recall that the IR parameter $G_{\text{N}}$ combines with the dilaton vacuum expectation value $\phi_0$ to build the observed Newton constant $G_{\text{obs}} \equiv g_s^2 \, G_{\text{N}}$, where the string coupling $g_s = e^{\phi_0} \ll 1$ in order for our approximations to be consistent.

 If $\Lambda < 0$ the IR Lagrangian features a branch cut in $H$ and is generally complex-valued, and thus unphysical.
 If $\Lambda > 0$ there are no de Sitter solutions to the field equations, since they would be incompatible with the Hamiltonian constraint.
-This result appears to support the de Sitter Swampland conjecture~\cite{Obied:2018sgi}.
+Specifically, as we have shown in~\cite{Basile:2021krk}, both string-frame and Einstein-frame de Sitter solutions are excluded for our effective actions~$\Gamma_\mathrm{string}$.
+This result appears to support the no-de Sitter Swampland conjecture~\cite{Obied:2018sgi, Ooguri:2018wrx, Garg:2018reu}.

 One can nonetheless consider more general cosmological solutions.
-However, solving the field equations stemming from the action in Eq.~\eqref{eq:string-frame_IR_EA} shows that the quantum-corrected solution appears not to deviate qualitatively from the classical case, as depicted in Fig.~\ref{Fig:cosmostrings}.
+However, solving the field equations stemming from the action in Eq.~\eqref{eq:string-frame_IR_EA} shows that the quantum-corrected solution is not qualitatively altered by the higher-derivative $\alpha'$-corrections encoded in the function $L(s)$, as depicted in Fig.~\ref{Fig:cosmostrings}.